SSG-DRD-IOT/intel_retail_workshop/Age_Gender_Detection.md

 - Paste the following lines

 ```
  //Submit Inference Request for age and gender detection and wait for result
  AgeGender.submitRequest();
  AgeGender.wait();
 ```

-### Use Identified Face for Age and Gender Detection
+### Use identified Face for Age and Gender Detection
 Clip the identified Faces and send inference request for identifying Age and Gender
 - Replace #TODO: Age and Gender Detection 5
 - Paste the following lines

 ```
 //Clipped the identified face and send Inference Request for age and gender detection
 for (auto face : FaceDetection.results) {
 	auto clippedRect = face.location & cv::Rect(0, 0, 640, 480);
 	auto face1 = frame(clippedRect);
 	AgeGender.enqueue(face1);
 }

 // Got the Face, Age and Gender detection result, now customize and print them on window
 std::ostringstream out;
 index = 0;
 curFaceCount = 0;
 malecount=0;
 femalecount=0;
  ```

 ### Customize the Result for Display